Erika Wagenius: Career

+The album United States of Erika was released 2024.
+Wagenius once again worked with the same producer as on the previous album, Staffan Österlind, who produced, mixed and mastered the album.
+Songwriters involved was Wagenius herself, Jim Wallenborg (Melodifestivalen 2012), Chris Wetterström, Ralf Gyllenhammar (Mustasch) and Erik Henriksson.

 Personal life

 Wagenius lived with guitarist Yngwie Malmsteen from the late 1980s.
 The couple jetted between their apartment in Stockholm and Ten Oaks Mansion in Miami Shores, Florida, where Malmsteen still resides.
 They married in 1991 and divorced in 1992.
 Wagenius was married to singer/songwriter/producer Richard Evenlind during the second half of the nineties.
-Wagenius then married Daniel Wagenius.
+Wagenius then married Daniel Wagenius but they divorced in 2018.